 In Uganda, a Save the Children mobile health clinic moves from place to place around the vast Imvepi refugee settlement to bring vital health care to the most vulnerable in the South Sudanese refugee community, including baby Rose* who was treated for malaria.

 Shocking numbers of children are dying of entirely preventable diseases.
-One of them, malaria, is a leading causes of death for children under 5.
+One of them, malaria, is a leading cause of death for children under 5.

 In the United States, it’s virtually unheard of that diseases such as malaria kill children.
 But in low-income countries, preventable diseases like malaria are their biggest killers.
 The majority of children affected are poor, from marginalized ethnic groups or living in remote places with limited access to health services that could save their lives.

-On World Malaria Day, we recognize the global effort to wipe out malaria.
+World Malaria Day is a day when we recognize the global efforts and continued investments made to wipe out malaria.